Free boundary regularity of vacuum states for incompressible viscous flows in unbounded domains: Acknowledgment

 \section{Acknowledgment}

 CP and JT are partially supported by the Agence Nationale de la Recherche, project BORDS, grant ANR-16-CE40-0027-01 and by the CY Initiative of Excellence, project CYNA (CY Nonlinear Analysis).
 CP is also partially supported by the Agence Nationale de la Recherche, project SINGFLOWS, grant ANR-18-CE40-0027-01, project CRISIS, grant ANR-20-CE40-0020-01, by the CY Initiative of Excellence, project CYFI (CYngular Fluids and Interfaces).
 JT is also supported by the Labex MME-DII.
+JT thanks Rapha\"{e}l Danchin for his remarkable suggestions.
+Both authors also thank Marcel Zodji for his remarks on an earlier version of the paper.